top of page

 Hydration is key.

-First things first, let's talk about hydration.
 When you have the flu, your body loses fluids due to fever, sweating and mucus.
 Replenishing those fluids is crucial to help your body fight off the flu virus and prevent dehydration.
 So here is what you should drink when you have the flu:

 Choose nutrient-rich foods.